 And a blog is born

 However, for American manufacturers to survive and thrive once again, people like you and I need to be able to find their products and to appreciate what they offer.
 So the Buying American Blog was born.
-If you are also on a quest to find made in America products, you will find my Made in USA List (linked from the top bar) which contains a growing list of manufacturers and retailers.
+If you’re also on a quest to find made in America products, you will find my Made in USA List which contains a growing list of manufacturers and retailers.
 You can also follow me on Twitter at @BuyingAmerican.

-But I still need a made in America toaster with a bagel setting.
+But . . .
+I still need a Made in USA toaster with a bagel setting.
 Any suggestions?